santiagosnchez/CompMap/README.md

 # CompMap
-Compares reads mapped to two references and splits best alignments into different BAM files
+Compares reads mapped to two references and counts reads for allele-specific expression

 ## Dependencies

 1. Python 3.x
 2. [pysam](https://pysam.readthedocs.io/en/latest/api.html)
+3. art
+4. time

 The program requires `pysam` to be installed.
 To do that just run `pip`: